-LIS 5203 Information Behavior (3 hours) LIS 5275 Usability Analysis (3 hours) LIS 5408 Management of Information Organizations (3 hours) LIS 5487 Information Systems Management (3 hours)
+LIS 5271 Research Methods in Information Studies (3 hours) LIS 5411 Introduction to Information Policy (3 hours) LIS 5408 Management of Information Organizations (3 hours) LIS 5703 Information Organization (3 hours)

-Required course for the joint graduate pathway from the M.S.I.T. curriculum that will also be used as shared credit toward the J.D. degree.
-The following courses are also required and will be used as shared credit toward the J.D. degree:
+Required courses for the joint graduate pathway from the M.S.I. curriculum that will also be used as shared credit toward the J.D. degree.
+The following course is also required and will be used as shared credit toward the J.D. degree: